RenEvo/burpcraft-data-pack/README.md

 This data pack contains tweaks to minecraft for a better experience.

+## Installing

+[Download the latest release](https://github.com/RenEvo/burpcraft-data-pack/releases/latest) and save it to your `<world directory>/datapacks` directory, you may need to restart your world to pickup the new datapack.

 ## Recommended other packs

 These packs are recommended for multiplayer servers: